What Does Piscivorous Mean?

-(adjective) Describes a carnivorous diet that consists largely of fish, though a piscivorous diet may also include similar aquatic foods such as aquatic insects, jellyfish, mollusks, and crustaceans.
+(adjective) Piscivorous describes a carnivorous diet that consists largely of fish, though a piscivorous diet may also include similar aquatic foods such as aquatic insects, jellyfish, mollusks, and crustaceans.
 Fish, however, is the majority of the diet, though a piscivore may eat many different kinds of fish.
 Both freshwater and saltwater fish diets are piscivorous.

 Piscivorous birds have several unique adaptations that help them catch their aquatic prey.
 Most fish-eating birds are equipped with specialized bills to capture fish either by spearing them with a sharp tip or catching them with ridged edges, and their bills are often very sensitive to detect the brush of prey even if the birds can't see the fish directly.
 More than just their bills are essential for catching prey, however, and most piscivorous birds also have one or more of the following adaptations: